For businesses of 300 or fewer employees, there will be an opportunity to receive a second PPP loan, provided that certain other criteria are met.

 Under the December relief bill, the nonpayroll expenses have been expanded to recognize essential expenses required by COVID-19 guidance and mandates.
 Borrowers may use PPP loan proceeds for the following expenses, which will also be eligible for loan forgiveness:

 - Covered operations expenditures: This includes payments for any business software or cloud computing service that facilitates business operations, payroll and other recordkeeping and accounting functions;

 - Covered property damage costs: This includes payments in connection with property damage, vandalism or looting due to public disturbances that occurred in 2020 and that were not covered by insurance or other compensation;

-- Covered supplier costs: This includes any payment made to a supplier of goods under a contract in effect before February 15, 2020, for the supply of goods that are essential to the operations of the entity; and
+- Covered supplier costs: This includes any payment made to a supplier of goods under a contract in effect before the applicable covered period for the supply of goods that are essential to the operations of the entity; and

 - Covered worker protection expenditures: This includes any operating or capital expenditures in connection with following COVID-19 guidance issued by the federal government from March 1, 2020, through December 31, 2020 (e.g., social-distancing guidelines).
 This may include items such as creating a drive-through window facility, a new air filtration system, costs for health screenings and purchase of personal protective equipment (PPE).
 This does not include residential real property or intangible property.